-The Association shall indemnify and hold harmless any Officer, Director, Past President, Director-at-Large, and employee of the Association, their personal representatives and heirs, against reasonable legal expense, judgments and expense of settlement that the Association previously approved, actually and reasonably incurred in connection with an actual or threatened legal proceeding, if such person acted legally, in good faith, and was duly authorized to act on behalf of the Association.
-In the transaction from which legal liability arose, which was official Association business, except in relation to matters as to which he shall have been guilty of negligence or misconduct in respect of the matter in which indemnity is sought.
+The Association shall indemnify and hold harmless any Officer, Director, Past President, Director-At-Large, and employee of the Association, their personal representatives and heirs, against reasonable legal expense, judgments and expense of settlement that the Association previously approved, actually and reasonably incurred in connection with an actual or threatened legal proceeding, if such person acted legally, in good faith, and was duly authorized to act on behalf of the Association business, exept in relation to matters as to which he shall have been guilty of negligence or misconduct in respect of the matter in which indemnity is sought.
 To preserve this right of indemnity, such person shall immediately notify the Association of such actual or threatened litigation, whereupon, the Association shall have the right to direct defense thereof, including, but not limited to, selection of counsel, and direction of settlement negotiations, with the privilege of consent to the selection of counsel to be allowed the indemnified which consent will not be unreasonably withheld.